alexawesomecode/terraform-provider-aws/README.md

 Please note: We take Terraform's security and our users' trust very seriously.
 If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose by contacting us at security@hashicorp.com.

+* alexawesomecode: added cloud9 image_id support. code is from 'johnthedev97' and PR is this: https://github.com/hashicorp/terraform-provider-aws/pull/19195 *
 ## Quick Starts

 - [Using the provider](https://www.terraform.io/docs/providers/aws/index.html)